Sitraka17/LinkTree/README.md

 In an upcoming release of Streamlit Cloud, you will be able to customize the URL address to https://{custom-name--here}.streamlitapp.com/ such as the one that Data Professor have created at https://chanin.streamlitapp.com/

 Usefull site ?
 May be not.
-But cool one.
+But a cool one !